 A short walk from the main campus quadrangles, this new residential complex is located immediately south of Burton-Judson Courts.
 Together with the new Arley D. Cathey Dining Commons and Reva and David Logan Center for Creative and Performing Arts, the complex anchors a newly vitalized community on the University’s Campus South.

 Total Hall Residents: 787

-Half the spaces are in double rooms; a third of the spaces are in single rooms; there are 3-4 apartments (for four people) per House.
+Half the spaces are in double rooms; a third of the spaces are in single rooms; there are 3-4 apartments (for four people) per House; and there is a triple room (for 3 students) in most houses.
 Community bathrooms on each floor, along with at least one private single-user bathroom per House.
-First year students are assigned to double rooms (approx. 10’x20’).
+First year students are typically assigned to double or triple rooms (approx. 10’x20’).
 All rooms are carpeted.

 - Two large building commons

 - Two-story 5th floor reading room

 - Two courtyards